 Also, non-monogamists agree that Queen was the best thing about the movie.

 How very 1970s of you!
-This is where you hang an “Open For Business” sign on your pants, then lower your standards and presumably your pants as well.
-So I guess don’t bother hanging up a sign.
+This is where you hang an “Open For Business” sign on your pants, lower your standards, and then presumably your pants as well.
+So, I guess don’t bother hanging up a sign.
 Removing your pants is a pretty strong indicator of something.
 Usually, it’s an indicator that you’re about to be arrested.

-When I picture swinging in my head, I imagine a key party with men wearing white polyester suits with black shirts unbuttoned to the navel so they can explode their black, tangled chest hair to the various women, all wearing very fussy floral prints.
-Of course they are all huddled around a silver fondue pot.
-“Herb Alpert and the Tijuana Brass” is playing in the background and the whole place smells like Jean Nate and impending disappointment.
+When I picture swinging in my head, I imagine a key party with men wearing white polyester suits with black shirts unbuttoned to the navel so they can explode their tangled chest hair to the various women, all of whom are wearing very fussy floral prints.
+Of course, they are all huddled around a silver fondue pot.
+“Herb Alpert and the Tijuana Brass” is playing in the background and the whole place smells like Jean Nate, cigarettes, and impending disappointment.
 Later, the men try to untangle their gold chains from the musky carpet of their chest.
 A pair of scissors may be necessary.

 Every article I’ve ever read about this mentions Dan Savage as the creator of the concept, so thanks Dan!
 It’s basically the “What Happens In Vegas Stays In Vegas” style of relationship.
 You’re mostly monogamous except for one weekend per month and one solid month every year.

 Wait, am I thinking of the National Guard?

 I haven’t seen any articles over who invented this term but they need to be slapped for mixing Greek with Latin.
 The Romans would’ve loved it because their entire pantheon was nothing but bad Greek mythology fan fiction.
 Jove is not Zeus.
 Bulfinch’s Mythology can suck my knob!